Approximating evidence via bounded harmonic means: Numerical Illustrations

 The conditional distributions are

 with

-This structure maintains the Rosenbrock dependencies while incorporating observations across all dimensions, making $\bar{Y}$ a natural choice for inference.
+This structure maintains the Rosenbrock dependencies while incorporating observations across all dimensions.
 The full likelihood density becomes

 Here, we adopt improper flat priors on all parameters: $\pi(\pmb{\theta}) \propto 1$.
-This choice simplifies calculations but requires caution, as it can lead to improper posteriors in some cases; however, the added observation dimension ensures propriety in this setup.
+Although improper priors may lead to improper posteriors, here the posterior is proper since each parameter $\theta_j$ is directly informed by its corresponding observation $\bar{Y}_j$.

 The marginal likelihood $Z$ is obtained by integrating the likelihood over the prior: